 Tools

-The following are most of the tools that I use day to day to build software for the web.
+The following are most of the tools that I use day to day to build software.
 They are the tools I most understand, most rely on and the tools that I am most fond of.
 I think people might be surprised at how vanilla my set up is.
 I am typically the last person to adopt a new tool because I favour the things I know how to use productively.

 Qualities of Good Tools